-The Directive on credit agreements for consumers relating to residential immovable property (“Mortgage Credit Directive” or “MCD”) entered into force on 21 March 2016.
+The Directive on credit agreements for consumers relating to residential immovable property (“Mortgage Credit Directive” or “MCD”) is applicable since 21 March 2016.
 The Directive aims to improve consumer protection measures across the EU and establishes principles for the authorisation and registration of credit intermediaries.
-BIPAR monitored the preparatory phase of the Directive until its adoption as well as the levels 2 and 3 proceedings.
-The MCD stated that the Commission should undertake a review of the Directive by 21 March 2019.
-The outcome of this is not yet known.
+BIPAR and its working party on credit intermediaries were active representing intermediaries’ views in the preparatory phase of the Directive until its adoption, as well as the levels 2 and 3 proceedings, providing input amongst others to EBA consultations regarding the PI cover of credit intermediaries in 2019-2020.

-- Published on June 2020 -
+- Published on June 2021 -